RocioCM/computer-science-thesis/code/blockchain/README.md

 After deployment, you have to update contract address and ABI in the API.
 You can find the API on [the backend-api repo](../backend-api/package.json).
 Elsecase, the application will continue working with an old contract.

+The newly deployed contract address will be printed in the terminal.
+The ABI is stored in the `artifacts/contracts` folder in JSON format.

 # Sample Tasks

 Try running some of the following tasks: